-- 1 From the Configurations menu, click All Configurations > Create. - 2 Select a printer model, and then click Continue. - 3 Type a unique name for the configuration and its description. - 4 Do one or more of the following: - From the Basic tab, in the Setting list, select one or more settings, and then specify the values.
+- 1 From the Configurations menu, click All Configurations > Create. - 2 Select a printer model, and then click Continue. - 3 Type a unique name for the configuration and its description.

+- 4 Do one or more of the following: - From the Basic tab, in the Setting list, select one or more settings, and then specify the values.
 If the value is a variable setting, then enclose the header with \${}.
 For example, \${Contact_Name}.
-To use a variable setting file, select the file from the "Use variable setting data file" menu, or import the file.
-For more information, see "Understanding variable settings" on page 47. - From the Advanced Security tab, select an advanced security component.
+To use a variable setting file, select the file from the Use variable setting data file menu, or import the file.
+For more information, see "Understanding variable settings" on page 62.

+From the Advanced Security tab, select an advanced security component.
-Note: To create an advanced security component, see "Creating an advanced security component from a printer" on page 46.

-• From the Color Print Permissions tab, configure the settings.
-For more information, see "Configuring the color print permissions" on page 47.
+- To create an advanced security component, see "Creating an advanced security component from a printer" on page 62. - You can manage the advanced security settings only when creating a configuration from a selected printer.
+For more information, see "Creating a configuration from a printer" on page 61. - From the Color Print Permissions tab, configure the settings.
+For more information, see "Configuring the color print permissions" on page 63.